marcoantonioni/daffy/daffydoc/docs/Deploying-OCP/TechZoneTilesBeta.md

 #### Cloud Pak Status

 This page is where can see overall status of the cloud pak and all the sevcies you requeted.
-The page will refresh every few minutes.
-As stated before, this can take 1 -5 hours to get tot "Ready" state for all servcies componets.
+The Cloud Pak Status page will auto refresh every few minutes and where you can watch as your services come online.
+As stated before, this can take 1 -5 hours to get to "Ready" state for all services componets.

 #### Cloud Pak Console